 How to prevent frozen pipes and bursts

-Holiday cottage owners have a responsibility to take all responsible steps to prevent burst pipes and maintain the property in a good state of repair.
+If you’ve never suffered a burst pipe, then trust us, it’s not an experience that you’ll want to go through.
+Holiday cottage owners have a responsibility to take reasonable steps to prevent frozen or burst pipes and maintain the property in a good state of repair.
 After all, “prevention is the best cure”!

 The complete guide on how to prevent frozen pipes at holiday homes